 The fact that Pearl was not selling herself for money, now fills Jack with new suspicion of where she gets the money from to pay for her expensive taste.
 He suspects her of stealing the money that he himself stole from the fish market.

-He attempts to get his money back from her, but fails miserably and he accidentally causes her dogs death in the process.
+He attempts to get his money back from her by blackmailing her, but fails miserably and he accidentally causes her dogs death in the process.

 For once Brownie does something good for this love story.
 He tells Jack that Pearl uses her credit cards to buy shoes and that her mom had to cut them up to stop the spending.
 He also tells Jack to make up for what he has done by buying her a new dog as present, to help her get over the loss of the dog he accidentally killed.